 - successful completion and proof of qualification for non-Athena Herd Foundation training in Equine Facilitated Interactions.
 These must be recognised regulated qualifications, at a minimum Level 4 on the Ofqual (or regional UK equivalent) Regulated Qualifications Framework.

 - the Register intends to invite applications where individual qualifications are neither of the above.
 In these cases the qualifications will need to be confirmed as of a suitable standard and appropriateness.
 All such applications will require agreement by the Register’s Advisory Board.
 Prospective applicants who have completed such qualifications are invited to approach to read the our framework for Defining Education Standards and approach the register if they wish to seek consideration.

 - proof of qualification for other non-Equine Facilitated Interaction practices and therapy where Practitioners are seeking to register the provision of service, for example Psychotherapy or Counselling.
 These must be recognised regulated qualifications, at a minimum Level 4 on the Ofqual (or regional UK equivalent) Regulated Qualifications Framework and supported by membership of appropriate accredited registers.
 For more information, please review our Other Therapies and Practices Policy.

 The Register maintains a list of recognised Equine Facilitated Interaction qualifications which is reviewed on a regular basis.
 Potential applicants are invited to enquire about the qualifications that they hold.

-At this time there is no formal definition of equivalence to recognised qualification.
+At this time the Register has no formal definition of equivalence to recognised qualification.